JulienHeiduk/jheiduk.com/content/posts/complementary_candidates_word2vec.md

 title: "Complementary Candidate Generator with Word2Vec"
 date: 2024-01-15
 draft: false
-summary: "Candidate generation is the first step in a "Multi-Stage" recommendation system."
+summary: "Candidates generation is the first step in a Multi-Stage recommendation system."
 ---

 ## Context